 Genre Shift: the many arcade scenes were rather unusual for a Sierra game.

 Good Adultery, Bad Adultery: On the one hand, Lancelot and Gwenhyver's love affair places a curse of pestilence over the Kingdom of Camelot.
 On the other hand, one of the tasks that Arthur must complete is to help a man retrieve his treasured veil so that his wife doesn't find out that he's been cheating with a prostitute.
-Because man at least seems honestly repentant, forgiving him is a virtuous act on Arthur's part.
+Because the man at least seems honestly repentant, forgiving him is a virtuous act on Arthur's part and thus in keeping with the ideals of his quest.

 Guide Dang It: The riddle stones.
 How exactly is an iceberg lighter than what it's made of?
 Simple: ice is lighter than water.
 In addition, the Lady of the Lake's puzzle makes no sense to anyone not familiar with floriography, but that happens to be described in the manual.
 And much later, Fatima's puzzle relies on the player having asked another (non-revisitable) character about a particular topic.
 At least the stones' riddles can be randomized by reentering the screen, and the other two can potentially be solved by trial and error or simply brute forced with enough reloading.

-Just Deserts: The false guide (if you bother with him).
+Just Desserts: The false guide (if you bother with him).
 Also the thief, eventually.

 Karmic Death: After a thief steals the Holy Grail right when you find it, you're prompted to chase him down.
 When you catch up to him, he begs for his life.
 Spare him, and he'll stab you in the back when you walk away.
 Your chain mail will save you from his audacious attempt on your life and the Holy Grail zaps the poor sap into a pile of bones.